yuckdevchan/fresh-redux/README.md

 # Fresh Redux
-Generate your own Fresh Prince of Bel-Air Lyrics!
+## Generate your own Fresh Prince of Bel-Air Lyrics with Python!

+Dependencies
+- python